 Getting to Devon

 Although Devon sounds like a faraway fairy-tale, it is easily reached whether you wish to travel by train, car or plane.
 Most major train routes pass through Exeter and Honiton, with busses and taxis to connect you to nearby towns.
 Leaving the M5 at Exeter, it is a short drive to the beautiful East Devon coast and country.
+With fuel prices increasing, you can enjoy the beauty of the South West without travelling too far.
+Use Go Compares handy fuel price calculator to work out your travel prices here.

 Now you’ve got a feel of the place, why not experience the Devon way of life by staying in one of Sweetcombe’ s beautiful self-catered holiday cottages along the East Devon Coast.
 From stylish town centre apartments to larger countryside boltholes, we have something for everyone and our friendly local team are on hand to help you find the perfect home from home and answer any questions you may have.